 fleio bash command) include these, and many other handy utilities.

-containers that are actually used for Fleio’s functionality do not include debugging tools.
+that are actually used for Fleio’s main functionality do not include debugging tools.

 Use the following commands to confirm that DNS resolver is working and outgoing network connections to the specified host are allowed: